satrajit-chatterjee/errand/prd.md

 > 5. Track present order status

 #### D. Login activity:
-> 1. Use present splash screen to lead to sign-in or sign-up
+> 1. Use present splash screen to lead to sign-in or sign-up [DONE]
-> 2. Use google auth to verify email, phone, and sign-in
+> 2. Use google auth to verify email, phone, and sign-in [DONE]
 > 3. Locate customers (g-maps) to use as default present delivery address